Losant/losant-rest-js/docs/flowVersions.md

-# Flows Actions
+# Flow Versions Actions

-Details on the various actions that can be performed on the Flows resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Flow Versions resource, including the expected parameters and the potential responses.

 ##### Contents